AFL LONDON HISTORY

 Of the foundation teams, four still survive in West London, North London, Wimbledon (formerly the London Hawks) and Wandsworth.

-Between 1990 and 2001, the league existed as one competition for all clubs, ranging from a high of ten clubs in 1991 to a low of six in 1998.
+Between 1990 and 2001, the league existed as one competition for all clubs, with the number of teams fluctuating over the years from a high of 10 in 1991 and dropping to six in 1998.

 In 2001 the League restructured to incorporate two levels of competition, known as the Premiership and Conference competitions.
 In 2007 a Social grade competition was also added to cater to growing numbers of players and teams.

 This lead to women putting their hands up to start women’s teams at North London Lions, South East London Giants, Wandsworth Demons and Wimbledon Hawks, to compete in the inaugural AFL London Women’s League in 2015.
-The women’s league was very successful in it’s inaugural league and there are now seven clubs with teams in AFL London.
+The women’s league was very successful in it’s inaugural league and there are now eight teams with teams in AFL London.